 McKonly has proven his versatility as a composer with numerous TV credits including themes for WCBS News, Sunday Edition, NYC Marathon, A&E: The Stage, in addition to the long running news exposé theme, Shame on You for WCBS.
 He has composed underscores for national commercials, theatrical trailers and promotional spots for other networks including NBC, WPIX, WCVB and SHOWTIME.

-His arranging credits include a gold CD with Vanessa Williams, arrangements for Brian Stokes Mitchell, the Four Tops and Temptations, and James Brown, and also orchestrations for the Chicago Symphony, Boston Pops, feature films and TV.
+His arranging credits include a gold CD with Vanessa Williams, arrangements for Jennifer Hudson, Megan Hilty, Laura Benanti, Beach Boys, Brian Stokes Mitchell, the Four Tops and Temptations, James Brown, and also orchestrations for the Chicago Symphony, Boston Pops, Dallas Symphony, Charlotte Symphony, feature films and TV.

 In addition to his work as a composer and orchestrator, Curtis has played piano and keyboards for numerous Broadway shows, and has played for singers Leslie Uggams and Diahann Carroll for which he also arranged.
 His duties as a musical director and accompanist have required his skills as a conductor, having conducted major symphonies and theatre shows.

-Curtis has recently moved to Los Angeles, having lived in New York City for over 25 years prior to his move.
+Curtis has recently moved back to the east coast, having lived in Los Angeles and in New York City for over 25 years prior to his move to LA.
 The two coasts are different, but there is a similarity.
 Curtis still is asked the question, 'what kind of music do you like the most, and what kind do you like to write?'
 'Good music.'
 His answer will never change.